Kotohira-gū

 Kotohira-gū (金刀比羅宮) (also known as Konpira-dai-gongen (金比羅大権現), Konpira-san (金比羅さん), or Konpira Shrine in English) is a Shinto shrine in the town of Kotohira in Kagawa, Japan.
 This shrine is patron of sea ship transport and sailors.

+It is a Kotohira Shrine or one dedicated to Ōmononushi.
+It is the head of a network with 683 shrines in it.

-Located at 521 m halfway to the top of Mount Zōzu, the shrine stands at the end of a long path, with 785 steps to the main shrine and a total of 1368 steps to the inner shrine.
+Located at 521 m halfway up Mount Zōzu, the shrine stands at the end of a long path, with 785 steps to reach the main shrine and a total of 1368 steps to the inner shrine.
 Since the Muromachi period, pilgrimages to the shrine became popular, and even today usually hundreds of visitors in a day climb the steps of Mount Zōzu.
 On the way to the shrine is a sake museum, stores, and stones with the names of donors carved in kanji.
+The shrine sells a yuzu-flavored hard candy called kamiyo ame.
+Visitors break the candy with a small hammer to share pieces (and good fortune) with those who are not able to manage the difficult climb.

 Before the Meiji era, Kotohira Shrine was also a Buddhist site as well (see honji suijaku).

 History

 It is said to have been founded during the 1st century.

 The principal kami of the shrine is Ō-mono-nushi-no-mikoto, a spirit associated with seafaring (also referred to as the Buddhist deity Konpira).
 In 1165 the spirit of Emperor Sutoku was also enshrined.

-Before the Meiji era it was known as Konpira-Daigongen (金比羅大権現), and it stood at the head of the nationwide group of shrines bearing the names Kompira and Kotohira.
-The ema hall is the site of prayers for safe seafaring.
+Before the Meiji era, it was known as Konpira-Daigongen (金比羅大権現), and it stood at the head of the nationwide group of shrines bearing the names, Kompira and Kotohira.
+The ema hall is the site for offering prayers for safe seafaring.
+The Konpira temple was transformed into a Shinto shrine and renamed Kotohira in 1889.

 From 1871 through 1946, Kotohira was officially designated one of the kokuhei-chūsha (国幣中社), meaning that it stood in the mid-range of ranked, nationally significant shrines.

-On June 5, 2020, Kintohira Shrine sent a notice to the Association of Shinto Shrines stating that it would abolish its inclusive relationship, due to the fact that the heihaku to be delivered on the day of the Daijō-sai accompanying the enthronement of the Emperor in the first year of Reiwa (2019) was not sent.
-In November 2020, the withdrawal from the Association was approved and became a standalone shrine.
+On June 5, 2020, Kotohira Shrine sent a notice to the Association of Shinto Shrines stating that it would abolish its inclusive relationship, due to the fact that the heihaku to be delivered on the day of the Daijō-sai accompanying the enthronement of the Emperor in the first year of Reiwa (2019) was not sent.
+In November 2020, the withdrawal from the Association was approved and it became a standalone shrine.

+Matsuo-ji

+Matsuo-ji is a temple located nearby that used to run Kotohira-gu.
+It is affiliated with the Koyasan Shingon sect.

+It was founded by En no Gyōja when he had a vision of Konpira Gongen at the site.